alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 #################################################

-Only applies if :ref:`configuration-options.yk8s.openstack.create_root_disk_on_volume` is set to ``true``
+Only applies if :ref:`configuration-options.yk8s.openstack.create_root_disk_on_volume` is set to ``true`` If null, the disk size of the configured flavor will be used.

 **Type:**::

-  positive integer, meaning >0
+  null or (positive integer, meaning >0)

 **Default:**::

-  50
+  null

 **Declared by**